pingcap/talent-plan/rust/projects/parallelism/project.md

 this project, but _is_ the topic of the next.

-For this project though, if you want to create a more efficient benchmark, there is a simple way to do it, by having the "set" method return handle that can later be waited on.
+For this project though, if you want to create a more efficient benchmark, there is a simple way to do it, by having the "set" method return a handle that can later be waited on.

 So recall that your `KvsClient` API today looks like: